Woman in suitcase murder case spent time in mental hospital: Korean TV show

 The show said the woman lied to people about the children when asked, saying that they were at an orphanage or with her parents.

-It also spoke to her university friends and people who knew her after she returned to Seoul, who said they did not know she had been married or was a mother.
+It also spoke to her university friends and people who knew her after she returned to Seoul, who said they did not know she had been married or that she was a mother.

 "University classmates remembered her as an active and ordinary friend.
 They found her to be very westernised, very talkative and seem to lead a very active life," it said.